TheR1D/shell_gpt/README.md

 By default, ShellGPT uses OpenAI's API and GPT-4 model.
 You'll need an API key, you can generate one [here](https://platform.openai.com/api-keys).
 You will be prompted for your key which will then be stored in `~/.config/shell_gpt/.sgptrc`.
 OpenAI API is not free of charge, please refer to the [OpenAI pricing](https://openai.com/pricing) for more information.

 > [!TIP]
-> Alternatively, you can use locally hosted open source models which are available for free.
-To use local models, you will need to run your own LLM backend server such as [Ollama](https://github.com/ollama/ollama).
-To set up ShellGPT with Ollama, please follow this comprehensive [guide](https://github.com/TheR1D/shell_gpt/wiki/Ollama).
+> Alternatively, you can run open-source models locally for free.
+This requires setting up your own LLM backend, such as [Ollama](https://github.com/ollama/ollama).
+To get ShellGPT working with Ollama, follow this detailed [guide](https://github.com/TheR1D/shell_gpt/wiki/Ollama)
 >
 > **❗️Note that ShellGPT is not optimized for local models and may not work as expected.**